ezenob8/HW3-TijnutMitkadem1-EzequielAndErez/README.md

 Versions c++14 and below are allowed for the project

 ### Installing

+Step 1:
+As we see in the prerequisites, first of all we need to download the Flight Gear in our computer.
+For doing that, we will go to the page of the Flight Gear, which is: https://www.flightgear.org/download/main-program/ .
+There, we choose the appropriate download for our computer, and we follow the steps of the download.
+We recommend to download the Flight Gear for Linux but if you prefered the Windows version, we add here a video of communication between Windows and your Linux virtual machine with the simulator: https://drive.google.com/file/d/1Hn2pse_LFLGliL5lF6xQm9vHV6xEAYSg/view

+Step 2:
+Download the "ex3" folder where are all the documents of the Flight Simulator Interpret program.

+Step 3:
+If you want to use CLion:
+Enter to CLion, go to File, then to New CMake Project from Sources.
+After that select the ex3 folder and mark OK.
+Finally choose the option: Import as a new CMake project, mark the cmake-build-debug folder and the file called CMakeLists.txt.
+Select OK, and then choose the option of New Window

 Compiling:
 g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o FGinterpreter.out -pthread